SHAPE FOR CHANGE MANAGEMENT

 Quantify the cost impact of change

 See all the labour hours and equipment affected by site disruption and delay.
-Export all data to a spreadsheet to calculate costs and substantiate the financial impact of change.
+Export all data to a spreadsheet to calculate costs and substantiate the financial impact of change events.

 Generate PDF records instantly